Independent property advice. Paid for by you, not by the deal.

 What inaction costs

 Capital held inactive does not stay still.
 Over time, it loses ground against the portfolio it could have been building.
+The figure used here represents what undeployed capital is structurally giving up over the period selected, not a forecast of what any specific acquisition will produce.
+Adjust the inputs to model your own position.

 Estimated income after voids, maintenance, management, service charges, and operating costs, before tax and finance costs.
+Treated here as the structural income contribution from deployed capital, not as a projected actual yield for any specific asset.

 Direct enquiries